cisagov/trustymail/README.md

 ### DMARC ###

 * `DMARC Record` - True/False whether or not a DMARC record was found.
+* `DMARC Record DNSSEC` - A boolean value indicating whether or not the DNS record is protected by DNSSEC.
 * `Valid DMARC` - Whether the DMARC record found is syntactically correct.
 * `DMARC Results` - The DMARC record that was discovered when querying DNS.
-* `DMARC Record on Base Domain`, `Valid DMARC Record on Base Domain`, `DMARC Results on Base Domain` - Same definition as above, but returns the result for the Base Domain.
+* `DMARC Record on Base Domain`, `DMARC Record on Base Domain DNSSEC`, `Valid DMARC Record on Base Domain`, `DMARC Results on Base Domain` - Same definition as above, but returns the result for the Base Domain.
 This is important in DMARC because if there isn't a DMARC record at the domain, the base domain (or "Organizational Domain", per [RFC 7489](https://tools.ietf.org/html/rfc7489#section-6.6.3)), is checked and applied.
 * `DMARC Policy` - An adjudication, based on any policies found in `DMARC Results` and `DMARC Results on Base Domain`, of the relevant DMARC policy that applies.
+* `DMARC Subdomain Policy` - An adjudication, based on any policies found in `DMARC Results` and `DMARC Results on Base Domain`, of the relevant DMARC subdomain policy that applies.
 * `DMARC Policy Percentage` - The percentage of mail that should be subjected to the `DMARC Policy` according to the `DMARC Results`.
 * `DMARC Aggregate Report URIs` - A list of the DMARC aggregate report